Work to fix road slip on Spring Valley Drive to begin soon

-HUNTINGTON — After an extended waiting period, a hazardous road slip on Spring Valley Drive is scheduled to receive some much needed attention beginning early next week.
+HUNTINGTON — After an extended waiting period, a hazardous road slip on Spring Valley Drive is scheduled to receive some attention beginning early next week.

 “It’s really two projects in one,” District 2 Construction Engineer Chris Collins said.
 “The first thing we have to take care of is utility relocation and once those are moved then the maintenance department will be designing a permanent fix for the road.”